Atmung beim Baby – warum die Atembewegung so entscheidend ist

 • Breathing is clearly visible in the chest and abdomen.

-• Breathing movements are often irregular: there are small pauses, short fluttering or shallow breaths – this is usually normal, but can be worrying.
+• Breathing movements are often irregular: there are small pauses, brief fluttering or shallow breaths – this is usually normal, but can be worrying.

-In rare cases (e.g. in premature babies or with an immature respiratory center) , true breathing pauses (apneas) can occur, in which the chest no longer rises - i.e. there is no longer any breathing movement.
+In rare cases (e.g., in premature babies or those with an immature respiratory center) , true pauses in breathing (apneas) can occur, in which the chest no longer rises – meaning there is no breathing movement.

 Why SpO₂ measurement is not sufficient here

-Pulse oximeters (SpO₂ meters) measure how much oxygen is bound in the blood – but not whether the baby is breathing at all.
+Pulse oximeters (SpO₂ measuring devices) detect how much oxygen is bound in the blood – but not whether the baby is breathing at all.

-And that's exactly where the problem lies: the oxygen content in the blood only drops with a delay, after breathing has already stopped.
+And that's precisely the problem: The oxygen level in the blood only drops with a delay, after breathing has already stopped.

-• In babies, critical apnea cannot be recognized immediately.
+• In babies, critical apnea cannot be detected immediately.

-• SpO₂ sensors are sensitive to movement, cold, or poor circulation in the foot and arm – a common problem, especially in babies.
+• SpO₂ sensors are sensitive to movement, cold, or poor blood circulation in the foot and arm – which is often the case in babies.

-Therefore, SpO₂ values are not a reliable early warning in case of respiratory arrest.
+Therefore, SpO₂ values are not a reliable early warning system for respiratory arrest.

-Why MARY by sticklett relies on breath movement
+Why MARY by Sticklett focuses on breathing movements

-MARY by sticklett measures the delicate breathing movements directly on the baby’s chest – where they physiologically occur.
+MARY by sticklett measures the baby's subtle breathing movements directly at the chest – where they physiologically originate.

 This is crucial because:

-• If no breathing movement is detected for a certain period of time, the system detects a possible risk.
+• If no breathing movement is registered for a certain period of time, the system recognizes a potential risk.

-• In addition, MARY also measures body temperature – important because overheating is a known risk factor for SIDS.
+• In addition, MARY also records body temperature – important, as overheating is a known risk factor for SIDS.

-This form of close-to-body, motion-sensitive monitoring is non-invasive, works reliably even while sleeping, and gives parents what they need most: security – without the stress of monitoring.
+This form of close-to-the-body, motion-sensitive monitoring is non-invasive, works reliably even during sleep, and gives parents what they need most: security – without the stress of constant control.

 Matching products for this blog post